IgorTodorovskiIBM/blog/_posts/2025-08-22-agentic-ai.md

 - `zopen_alt`: Switches between different versions of a package.

 # Next Steps: An AI Assistant for Porting Apps
-While managing packages is a great first step, the true power of agentic AI is in automating complex, knowledge-intensive tasks.
-My next goal is to tackle one of the most time-consuming parts of my workflow: porting new open-source applications to z/OS!
+While package management is a great first step, the real power of agentic AI lies in automating complex, knowledge-intensive tasks.
+My next goal is to tackle one of the most time-consuming parts of my workflow: **porting new open-source applications to z/OS**.

+Agentic AI can also assist with debugging issues during the porting process—and much more.
+Exciting times ahead!

+Thank you to Mike Fulton and Andrew Sica for reviewing this post and providing valuable feedback!